RyannosaurusRex/NpmTaskRunner/README.md

 ## Broccoli and Ember-CLI Task Runner extension

-Adds support for package.json's NPM scripts in Visual Studio 2015's Task Runner Explorer.
+Adds support for Broccoli in Visual Studio 2015's
+Task Runner Explorer.

 ### Execute scripts

-When scripts are specified, the Task Runner Explorer will show those scripts.
+When Broccoli is specified, the Task Runner Explorer will show those commands.

 ![Task list](art/task-list.png)

-Each script can be executed by double-clicking the task.
+Each command can be executed by double-clicking the task.

 ### Bindings